 How To Make A Bain-Marie For A Low-Carb Lemon Cheesecake

 Most cheesecake recipes recommend the use of a bain-marie.
 Although that’s not always the case with my cheesecake recipes, I recommend you do so for this one.
 It ensures you have a creamier cheesecake.

 If you’re wondering what a bain-marie is, it’s a French technical cooking term that refers to the process of using a hot water bath.
 It allows for an even cooking environment.

-Lastly, pour enough boiling water into the roasting pan so that it comes up about 1/2 way up the cheesecake.
+Lastly, pour enough boiling water into the roasting pan to come up about 1/2 way up the cheesecake.

-As you can see it’s really important to properly cover your cheesecake bottom and sides.
-So take your time when adding your foil and make sure it has a tight seal.
+As you can see, it’s important to properly cover your cheesecake bottom and sides.
+So take your time when adding your foil, and make sure it has a tight seal.

-I find that not enough cheesecake recipes explain the importance of allowing your cheesecake to fully cool before enjoying.
+I find that not enough cheesecake recipes explain the importance of allowing your sugar-free cheesecake to fully cool before enjoying it.
 But it’s a necessary step that should not be ignored.

-I feel that the texture and flavor of cheesecake is further enhanced when it’s allowed to chill for a minimum of 12 hours.
-It was something I always did when I used to make regular cheesecake and it’s still the case when I make a low carb cheesecake.
+I feel that the texture and flavor of cheesecake are further enhanced when it’s allowed to chill for a minimum of 12 hours.
+I always did it when I used to make regular cheesecake, and it’s still the case when I make a low-carb cheesecake.

 I get that’s a long time, but I promise you it’s worth the wait.
 Your taste buds will be rewarded for your patience.